liesenf/andreasliesenfeld.github.io/beyond-words-asr.md

 ** UNDER CONSTRUCTION **

+ASR is dead, long live ASR!
+Now that automatic speech recognition (ASR) has achieved (post-)"human-level performance" and Youtube can automatically create captions for any video, research in the field increasingly focuses on all the other things that humans utter when conversing with each other.
+What about the astonishing amount of "uhs", "ahs", or "ohs" that people produce in talk?
+What about laughter, sighs, stutters and all the other exclamations and interjections?

+The transcription, formalization and processing of

+There is more to speech recognition than the automatic creation of subtitles.

-This field of inquiry is concerned with the study of talk-in-interaction in its 'natural habitat', causal everyday social interaction that takes place within the <a href="https://en.wikipedia.org/wiki/Turn-taking">turn-taking system</a>.
+The aim of this 2-year project of the <a href="http://llt.cbs.polyu.edu.hk/">PolyU Linguistics Theory and Language Technology (LTT) group</a> in Hong Kong is to develop a bot that is able to specify characters through a voice interface with the user.
+This involves an empihis field of inquiry is concerned with the study of talk-in-interaction in its 'natural habitat', causal everyday social interaction that takes place within the <a href="https://en.wikipedia.org/wiki/Turn-taking">turn-taking system</a>.

 ### Current speech recognition and the transcription of non-lexical utterances
 conversation-analytic description of a "syntax" of talk-in-interaction, mostly focusing on its sequential unfolding: